etelan/CV/CV.md

 London, United Kingdom

-- Completed a 12 week coding bootcamp
+- Completed a 12 week coding bootcamp.
-- Did peer programming, group projects and test driven development
+- Did peer programming, group projects and test driven development.
-- Created an API using NodeJS
+- Created an API using NodeJS.
-- Made a game entirely written in Javascript and HTML in a group
+- Made a game entirely written in Javascript and HTML in a group.
-- Got taught how to learn a new programming language quickly (Ruby)
+- Got taught how to learn a new programming language quickly (Ruby).

 ### The Melbourn Community Hub App: July 2019 - March 2020